 Expanding workforce diversity, including increasing the representation of women in faculty and leadership positions in science and engineering, has many benefits for the research enterprise: increasing creativity and innovation, broadening the scope of inquiry, narrowing the health gap, and promoting and ensuring fairness.
 Beyond issues of fairness and social justice, there are other impacts of low representation of women in science and engineering.
-These include lack of return on investment from startup packages when scientists drop out of the workforce prematurely and lack of attention to sex-based and gendered issues in research.
+These include the lack of return on investment from start-up packages when scientists drop out of the workforce prematurely as well as a lack of attention to sex-based and gendered issues in research.

 Science has the answer for us, and the data speak to us more clearly than anything else.
 At the current rate of advancement, it will take nearly 50 years (on average, nationally) to attain gender parity in academic medicine.
 Can we wait that long?
 Certainly not.
 Rigorous research tells us what to do, and we can start today.

-- American Association of Medical Colleges, The State of Women in Academic Medicine: The Pipeline and Pathways to Leadership, 2013-2014.
+- American Association of Medical Colleges.
+The state of women in academic medicine: The pipeline and pathways to leadership, 2013-2014.
+[Online].

 - C. A. Moss-Racusin, J. F. Dovidio, V. L. Brescoll, M. J. Graham, and J. Handelsman, “Science faculty’s subtle gender biases favor male students,” in Proc.
 Nat.
 Acad.
 Sci.
 USA, vol. 109, no. 41, pp. 16,474–16,479, 2012.